Natural DIY Acorn marble ornaments are fun Christmas crafts and decorations that will help you add a little rustic bling to your Christmas tree.

 Use a glue gun to place a dollop of glue inside the acorn cap and quickly place a marble into it before the glue dries.

-We have discovered that some marbles pop out over time when a glue gun is used.
-If you want to be sure that this does not happen I recommend you use E6000 Craft Adhesive.
+We have discovered that some marbles pop out after a while if you use a glue gun.
+If you want to ensure that this does not happen, I recommend you use E6000 Craft Adhesive.

+Safety first!
 It is toxic, so please follow the manufactures directions if you choose to use it.
-I only use it outside and allow it to dry outside without any kids nearby.
-Safety first!
+We only use it outside and allow it to dry outdoors without any kids nearby.